RedisGears/RedisGears/docs/async_await_advance_topics.md

 RedisGears v1.2 introduces async-await support.

-Generally, RedisGears runs executions in background threads, and the number of threads used for executions is configurable (using the [ExecutionThreads](configuration.md#executionthreads) config value).
-When all the execution threads are busy, new executions will wait until a thread becomes available.
+Generally, RedisGears runs executions in background threads.
+The number of execution threads is configurable with the [ExecutionThreads](configuration.md#executionthreads) config value.
+When all execution threads are busy, new executions will wait until a thread becomes available.
 However, you don't want to waste an execution thread on a loop of waiting.
-Async-await allows processes to wait for something to happen without consuming a thread from the execution thread pool.
+Async-await allows processes to wait for a triggering event without consuming a thread from the execution thread pool.

-Using async-await, you can give a Python coroutine as a function step.
-The coroutine execution goes to a dedicated thread that runs an event loop to schedule all coroutines.
-Once the coroutine finishes, the execution returns to normal processing.
+With async-await, a Python coroutine becomes a function step.
+The coroutine execution runs in a dedicated thread with an event loop scheduling all coroutines.
+Execution returns to normal processing when the coroutine finishes.

 For a full introduction to async-await, refer to [Async Await Support](intro.md#async-await-support).
 The following sections will cover some advanced topics related to async-await and its interaction with RedisGears.